 - delays in development

-- failure to thrive – where a child fails to gain weight appropriately
+- not thriving – where a child fails to gain enough weight

 - decrease in physical or intellectual abilities, or losing abilities that they had before

-- increase in head size or swelling of the soft spots of the skull.
+- increase in head size or swelling of the soft spots (called fontanelle) of the skull.